Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus 6: The opening act

-At the end of 2017, Apple unveiled the iPhone X. The phone was the first from Apple to feature a notched display which allowed for nearly bezel-less sides and a very, very small chin.
-This design idea originated earlier in the year with the Essential Phone and other Android OEMs had quickly jumped on the bandwagon.
+At the end of 2017, Apple unveiled the iPhone X. The phone was the first from Apple to feature a notched display.
+This allowed for nearly bezel-less sides and a very, very small chin.
+This design idea originated earlier in the year with the Essential Phone, and other Android OEMs had quickly jumped on the bandwagon.

-This initial wave of bad publicity put a huge damper on the PR machine running to promote the OnePlus 6.
-After the success OnePlus had had thus far, the OnePlus 6 was poised to be a breakthrough for the brand, moving it out of the world of niche smartphones and into the mainstream.
+This initial wave of lousy publicity put a considerable damper on the PR machine running to promote the OnePlus 6.
+After the success OnePlus had had, the OnePlus 6 was poised to be a breakthrough for the brand.
+It would move it out of the world of niche smartphones and into the mainstream.
 This bad press wasn’t helping.

 In fact, the device sold so well that OnePlus broke its usual silence on company revenue to announce that it sold over a million units of the OnePlus 6 in just one month.
 That’s an astounding achievement for just over four years of the company’s existence.

-In the end, though, the OnePlus 6 ended up being the opening act for the phone that would truly break OnePlus into the mainstream.
+However, the OnePlus 6 ended up being the opening act for the phone that would genuinely break OnePlus into the mainstream.

 OnePlus 6 fast facts:

-- For the first time ever, with the OnePlus 6, the company built a phone out of mostly glass.
+- With the OnePlus 6, the company built a phone out of mostly glass for the first time.
 Originally, the thought was that this would enable wireless charging, a feature previous metal builds would have prohibited.
-However, wireless charging won’t debut on a OnePlus phone until this year with the OnePlus 8 Pro.
+However, wireless charging didn’t debut on a OnePlus phone until 2020 with the OnePlus 8 Pro.

-- The OnePlus 6 was also the first phone from the company to be a part of the Android beta program, enabling users to install beta versions of Android P (now known as Android 9 Pie) at the same time as Pixel phones.
+- The OnePlus 6 was also the first phone from the company to be a part of the Android beta program.
+This enabled users to install beta versions of Android P at the same time as Pixel phones.

-- In 2018, the price of the phone started at $529 for the version with 6GB of RAM and 64GB of internal storage.
+- In 2018, the price of the phone started at $529.
+This was for the version with 6GB of RAM and 64GB of internal storage.

 OnePlus 6T: The one for everyone

 With the OnePlus 6 being the fastest- and best-selling phone from the company to date, how could it keep growing?
-Here in the United States, the best way for it to grow would be to finally get a carrier partnership, which would allow US buyers to simply walk into their local shops and buy one.
+Here in the United States, the best way for it to grow would be to finally get a carrier partnership.
+This would allow US buyers to simply walk into their local shops and buy one.

-OnePlus had already made carrier partnerships in other parts of the world, but getting one in the US would truly be a win.
-As you probably know by now, the company did just that with the OnePlus 6T by partnering up with T-Mobile.
+OnePlus had already made carrier partnerships in other parts of the world.
+Getting one in the US would truly be a win.
+As you probably know by now, the company did this by partnering with T-Mobile.

-Even if you ignore all that, the OnePlus 6T was such an amazing device.
-The move to a barely-there waterdrop notch was a welcome one, and the enhancements to the display, cameras, and internal specs were all good moves — not to mention the debut of the in-display fingerprint sensor.
-The only thing that really wasn’t great about the 6T is that it marks the end of the headphone jack — every OnePlus phone since this one hasn’t had the much-loved legacy port.
+Even if you ignore all that, the OnePlus 6T was such a fantastic device.
+The move to a barely-there waterdrop notch was a welcome one, and the enhancements to the display, cameras, and internal specs were all excellent moves — not to mention the debut of the in-display fingerprint sensor.
+The only thing that wasn’t great about the 6T is that it marks the end of the headphone jack — every flagship OnePlus phone since this one hasn’t had the much-loved legacy port.

 OnePlus 6T fast facts:

-- The OnePlus 6T launched with Android 9 Pie and its most recent official update was Android 10.
-It will very likely receive Android 11 and possibly even Android 12.
+- The OnePlus 6T launched with Android 9 Pie, and its final upgrade was to Android 11.

 - For all of 2018 and into early 2019, the OnePlus 6T was the only smartphone you could buy at a US carrier store with an in-display fingerprint sensor.